 "Please do," I stated with a low voice, wanting to say something else but unable able to resist the urge to kiss him deeply.
 My lips explored his for a while, and the kiss would have lasted much longer if Emmett's laughter hadn't disrupted it.

 "Yeah," he laughed.
-"Thank them like that and Carlisle will soon be out of job."
+"Thank them like that, Carlisle.
+You'll soon be out of job."

 Jasper and Rosalie laughed.
 Carlisle snorted softly, hooking his arm around my waist.
 He turned to look at the dimly-lit room, as though he was only now noticing that something had changed after he had left the house early in the morning.

 I gazed around the room as well, slightly annoyed that I hadn't managed to finish it before everyone had come home.
 I looked at the chaotic amount of candles littered on the tables and ledges, noting that Alice was having a field day arranging them into groups and formations.
 At least she didn't have to light them up; I had managed to get that part done before Emmett had arrived to harass me.

 Speaking of which... the person in question had grabbed another candle from the table, pouring the hot wax on his palms and beginning to goof around with it.
 I could only shake my head as Jasper joined Emmett's brainless activity.

 Carlisle still gazed around the room, eventually tightening his arm around me.
 "That's... a lot of candles," he stated simply with a smile in his voice.

 "Yeah, I know," I sighed.
 "I got a little carried away."